Will switching to natural afro hair products save you money?

 Sulphates and silicones are just two ingredients to avoid in afro hair products, check out the others here.

-2. You buy more afro hair products, more often
+2. You buy more afro hair products, more often if you choose cheap, ineffective products

 A good shampoo, oil and conditioner set should keep your afro hair looking, feeling and smelling great for a week.
 At the very least, all you should need to do is moisturise every few days or so to preserve it - especially with a good hair care routine.